Chris Long: St. Louis Rams

-Long was drafted by the St. Louis Rams second overall in the 2008 NFL Draft.
+Long was selected by the St. Louis Rams second overall in the 2008 NFL draft.
 The selection made him just the second son of a Hall of Famer, after tight end Kellen Winslow II, to be drafted in the first round, the fifth such player ever drafted, and one of two such players drafted in 2008 (the other being Matthew Slater).

 Following the draft, Rams head coach Scott Linehan named Long a presumptive starter on defense, a notion that Long rejected and instead felt he needed to earn a spot as a starter.
 The Rams also announced their plans on using Long as both a linebacker and defensive end to showcase his athleticism.
 Long considered his ability to play multiple positions one of his best assets.

 On July 19, 2008, Long agreed to terms on a six-year $56.5 million contract with the Rams with $29 million guaranteed.

 On September 14, 2008, Long recorded his first career sack against Eli Manning of the New York Giants.
 He recorded his first 2-sack game versus the New England Patriots on October 26, 2008.
 At the end of his 2008 rookie season he was voted All-Rookie by the Pro Football Writers Association and Sporting News.
 Long started 16 games (14 at right DE and 2 at left DE) for the Rams in 2008, recording 4 sacks and leading the team in quarterback pressures, with a high of two sacks against the New England Patriots.

 In 2009, Long again played both left and right defensive end for the Rams and ended the season with 5 sacks, which was second on the team.
 He also led the team's defensive linemen with 43 tackles (33 solo plus 10 assists) and for the second straight season he led the Rams in quarterback hits/hurries.

 In 2010, Long moved to left defensive end, a position previously held by Leonard Little, where he is a more "natural fit" according to his coaches.
 In Week 6, 2010, against the San Diego Chargers, Long recorded two sacks and was named the NFC Defensive Player of the Week by the NFL.
 Long also helped keep the Chargers to 287 total yards.
 For the third consecutive season, he led the team in hits/hurries.
 In addition, he led the NFL in hurries in 2010 with 41.5 and in total quarterback disruptions with 67.5 (Quarterback disruptions are the combined total of quarterback sacks, hits, and hurries) and was named fourth alternate to the Pro Bowl.